11 Best Outbound Sales Software Platforms in 2026

 • Compliance and security standards: GDPR, CCPA, SOC 2, and data sourcing transparency

-Each platform was assessed based on publicly available vendor documentation, G2 and TrustRadius review data, analyst coverage, and ZoomInfo's direct experience operating in the B2B sales intelligence market.
-ZoomInfo is both the publisher of this guide and one of the platforms reviewed.
+Each platform was assessed based on publicly available vendor documentation, G2 and TrustRadius review data, analyst coverage, and ZoomInfo's direct experience operating as an AI GTM Platform in the B2B market.
+ZoomInfo is both the publisher of this guide and one of the outbound sales platforms reviewed.
 That context is disclosed here so readers can weigh the analysis accordingly.
-Where ZoomInfo has deeper operational knowledge of its own platform, that depth is reflected in the coverage.
+Where ZoomInfo has deeper operational knowledge of its own platform, that depth is reflected in the coverage; readers should weigh that context accordingly.

 Outbound Sales Software Comparison Table

-Here is how the leading outbound sales platforms compare across key dimensions:
+Here is how the leading outbound sales platforms compare across key dimensions; see individual platform profiles below for full feature breakdowns.

 Platform